fookseng/Pytorch-Detectron2-object-detection-and-segmentation/README.md

    - Run the following command in terminal.
 Remember to create the output directory before running.
       `python3 demo.py --input test/*.jpg --output detection_result/ --opts MODEL.WEIGHTS output/model_final.pth MODEL.DEVICE cuda`
       - 'test/*.jpg': is the directory where I put my test images.
       - 'detection_result/': is the directory to save the output images.
-You need to create this directory your own.
+You need to create this directory before executing the command.
       - 'MODEL.WEIGHTS output/model_final.pth': is the path to our trained model.
 Normally is located at the folder 'output'.
       - 'MODEL.DEVICE cuda': You can choose either to use GPU or CPU.
 If CPU, it will be 'MODEL.DEVICE cpu'.
       - Below are some output images: